nirajan-khatiwada/quick-reference/content/posts/pages/python_error_handeling.md

 ### 4.2.
 Finally Block
 The `finally` block is used to execute code that should always run, regardless of whether an exception occurs or not.
-The `finally` block is typically used to release resources or clean up operations that need to be performed after the `try` block, regardless of the outcome.
+The `finally` block is typically used to release resources or clean up operations that need to be performed after the `try` block, regardless of the outcome Any how the finally block will run. if yout return from the try block then also the finally block will run.

 syntax:
 ```python